Squarerootofpi/family-history/_posts/2021-04-24-hello-steed-family.md

 feature_image: "https://media-exp1.licdn.com/dms/image/C4E35AQEtLCCtyOp3fw/profile-framedphoto-shrink_800_800/0/1600731103435?e=1619377200&v=beta&t=BO82XJZhMMM4pc1q_O5qf9qS7b3bb0eeIFWtkwrz09U"
 ---

-This is the first coding blog post in the steed family (probably).
+This is the first family history blog post.
 Look at my old baby face as a little college freshman.

+I'm making this blog because I think I should write for myself and for my future family about my ancestors.
+There are a lot of stories of theirs that have greatly influenced and effected everything I do.